Syedhafeez99/Simple-Calculator/README.md

 # Description
-This image shows a digital calculator interface.
+This shows a digital calculator interface.
 The calculator features a standard layout with numerical and arithmetic function buttons.
 The interface is clean and minimalistic, making it easy to use for basic arithmetic operations.

 ## Interface Elements
 1. *Top Bar Icons:*